misenhower/homebridge-wyze-connected-home/readme.md

 ## Configuration

-Add the following to the `platforms` section of your config file:
+Use the settings UI in Homebridge Config UI X or add the following to the `platforms` section of your config file:

 ```js
 {